HGlab01/ioBroker.apg-info/README.md

 For more details check https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation

 ## Time based grid cost calculation (NEW)
 In markets (like Austria) characterized by time-variable grid costs (e.g., reduced rates during midday hours in summer), parameters are now configurable via a table.
 A reference table illustrates the required data entry format.
 The feature is in the adapter configuration in the tab "calculation".
+**Important:** Table view works with Admin 7.7.23 or later.
+In older versions the date field is not shown propperly (https://github.com/ioBroker/ioBroker.admin/issues/3344).

 ## Changelog
 <!--